reach/react-fundamentals-workshop/README.md

 yarn start
 ```

-Your browser should open up to a running app that looks like this:
+Your browser should open up to a running app.

 ## Troubleshooting